 Follow the airport signs to the train, and take the E line to Trindade.

-If this is one of your first solo trips and you are nervous about navigating the transit alone, I recommend booking a pick-up with a trusted company.
+If this is one of your first solo trips and you are nervous about navigating the transit alone with all your luggage, I recommend booking a pick-up with a trusted company.
 I always use Welcome Pickups.

 Arriving by Train

 Another popular route to Porto that I know well is by taking the train from Lisbon.
-Since you could technically see a lot of Porto in one day so people make it either a day trip or their next destination on their trip.
+Since you could technically see a lot of Porto in one day, people make it either a day trip or their next destination on their trip.

 There are many daily direct trains between these 2 cities.
 The duration is typically 3 to 3 and a half hours.